 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Albany Face to face

-- This unit introduces students to the broad scope of psychology, with a particular emphasis on critical thinking, language and thinking, developmental psychology, social psychology, intelligence and personality, and abnormal psychology.
+- This unit introduces students to the broad scope of psychology, with a particular emphasis on critical thinking, language and thinking, developmental psychology, social psychology, intelligence and personality, health and abnormal psychology.
 The unit provides an overview of these central topics and the links between them.
 It is taught through a coordinated series of lectures and laboratory tutorials.

-- Students are able to (1) understand and describe the major psychological constructs and phenomena relevant to the areas of psychology covered in the unit; (2) understand the basic principles of a correlational research design and how to interpret correlations; (3) interpret data relevant to psychological questions and write a research report in the appropriate format for psychological science; and (4) understand and use the language of psychology appropriately; and (5) recognise the cultural differences, including Aboriginal and Torres Strait Islander cultures, in attitudes, beliefs and behaviour in psychological science.
+- Students are able to (1) describe and distinguish the major psychological constructs and phenomena relevant to the areas of psychology covered in the unit; (2) identify and apply the basic principles of a correlational research design and how to interpret correlations; (3) interpret data relevant to psychological questions and write a research report in the appropriate format for psychological science; (4) express the language of psychology appropriately; and (5) recognise the cultural differences, including Aboriginal and Torres Strait Islander cultures, in attitudes, beliefs and behaviour in psychological science.

 - Unit Coordinator(s)

-- Dr Nicolas Fay and Dr Linda Jeffery
+- Dr Nicolas Fay and Dr Linda Jeffrey

 - Contact hours